 Rivers tend to be a focus of my research (more described here) because they integrate my interests in geology, sedimentology, geomorphology, hydrology, ecology, biogeochemistry, hazards, freshwater resources, and social-ecological systems.
-Rivers are the arteries of Earth, delivering water, sediment, and vital nutrients across the landscape.
-I examine how rivers change the landscape from days to hundreds of thousands of years as a result of climate, tectonics, and human activities with implications for freshwater resources and ecosystem health.
+Rivers are the arteries of Earth, delivering water, sediment, and vital nutrients across the landscape, but the natural physical, chemical, and biological processes in rivers have been greatly altered.

 Societies have migrated toward and developed around water and rivers.
 With ambition to develop the land, humanity has greatly changed the physical and biological form and process of rivers.
 In addition to changes in the shape and form of rivers through mining, timber harvest, dredging for navigation, urban development and building roads, we have altered the amount of water that flows in rivers.
 In our attempt to acquire freshwater for drinking, agriculture, and manufacturing, we have left only a trace of natural flows.
 This is true particularly in the western US, where increasing populations and demand for freshwater have altered the natural flow regime of rivers.
 This changes the form and function of rivers, alters the balance between water and sediment, threatens river ecosystems, and hinders the services that ecosystems provide.
 Societies have grown to expect, and often take for granted, these ecosystem services including productive fisheries and natural filtration of freshwater.
 The impact of societies on natural river systems is exacerbated by a changing climate.
 As global average temperatures increase, demand for water becomes greater all while annual average snowpack is declining.
 My research and collaborative efforts with other scientists seek to explore the natural processes of rivers over several thousands of years and how land use and climate change are and will continue to influence these processes.